Skip to content

 • The put the problem into context.

-A tactic usually has a vendor (the ‘do-er’), a budget and a time-frame.
-Ultimately, if you can’t determine the difference between a strategy or tactic, ask yourself this.
+If you can’t determine the difference between a strategy or tactic, ask yourself this.
 Can you put a price tag on it?
 If so, you have a tactic.

 Thoughts, questions or disagreements?
 Bring’em on!
 Please add your comments below.